shorewind/Custom-ISA-Toolchain/README.md

 ### 4. Symbol and Storage Layout

-The backend allocates global variables, locals, parameters, by-reference slots, and IR temporaries into `.data` labels.
+The backend allocates global variables, locals, parameters, pointer slots, and IR temporaries into `.data` labels.

 This choice is simple and matches the current ISA constraints, but it has consequences: